+LER capacity is meant for both captive and merchant sales.

-*Epoxy resin systems comprise of epoxy resin, reactive diluents and curing agents.
+Epoxy resin systems comprise of epoxy resin, reactive diluents and curing agents.
 Reactive diluents and Curing agents are other two components of epoxy system.
 Reactive diluents are used to reduce the viscosity of the base resin based on Bisphenol-A and F. and in epoxy phenol novolac resins.
 Besides, they are also used to optimise performance properties such as impact strength, adhesion, flexibility, filler-loading and solvent resistance of the epoxy system.
 They are used in formulating solvent-free paint and coating compounds as well as additives in combination.

 Global Scenario: The current global capacity of Epoxy Resin is approximately 4.5 million tonnes.
 Top ten producers account for 55 percent of the total capacity in 2021.
 In 2021, global consumption of Epoxy Resin was approximately 3.5 million tonnes.
 Regional analysis indicates surplus in Western Europe & APAC and deficit in North America, South America, Oceania, and Africa, resulting in heavy trade within the region as well as international trade.
 Within Asia, India (In optimistic case), Pakistan, Indonesia, Malaysia, and Vietnam are expected to remain deficit areas while South Korea and Taiwan are expected to be surplus.